What is a Refurbished Mattress & Should You Buy One Used?

 A used mattress may be built with outdated technology that lacks the latest support, comfort, and materials advancements.

-Tips to Reduce Used Mattress Risks
+Tips to Reduce The Risks of Used Mattresses

 There are several steps you can take to help protect yourself when purchasing a used mattress: